 On a non-physical level, fasting has been both a spiritual and mental/emotional practice for thousands of years.
 Going without can be a wonderful tool for bringing more awareness to appetite and cravings, therefore, renewing our relationship with food.
 In modern culture, we eat because the clock says its time, for pleasure, out of boredom, when feeling stressed, and other countless reasons besides hunger.

-Fasting can be very helpful when done in a safe manner according to your body type.
+Fasting can be very helpful when done in a safe manner.
 However, it is essential to let your body be the ultimate authority before entering into fasting.
 If you are taking medication, please seek prior medical or professional advice.

 Let’s discuss two safe and effective methods of fasting: